Hong Kong, southern China brace for powerful Typhoon Ragasa after it batters the Philippines

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Briana Waxman, Nectar Gan, Fred He, Chris Lau, Michael Rios and Bex Wright contributed reporting.
+CNN’s Briana Waxman, Nectar Gan, Fred He, Chris Lau, Michael Rios, Bex Wright, Ally Barnard, Vina Salazar, Wayne Chang and Catherine Nicholls contributed reporting.